diverta/picol/README.md

 #### deploy

-Just type `npm run deploy` if you already configured.
+Just type `npm run build && firebase deploy` if you already configured.

 You have not used fireabase hosting before,
 Please Initialize it.